Siddaram-Hebbal/UsedCarPricePredictionSystem-Files/README.md

 <p> The deployment code requirements can be found [here](https://github.com/Tanu-N-Prabhu/Used_Car_Price_Prediction_System1)

+Below are the steps to execute the notebooks

+Step 1: Download the data raw or cleaned data sets to your local system from above

+Step 2: Install [Jupyter Notebook](https://jupyter.org/) or use [Google Colab](https://colab.research.google.com/).
+> Note: Use anaconda jupyter notebook while building the model.
+Because this is much faster than google colab.
+Also make sure you install all the necessary libraries shown above.
+Also make sure your system RAM and disk space is free.

+Step 3: Download the notebooks to execute

+    3.1: Download the data preparation notebook to perfrom data exploration

+    3.2: Download the model building notebook to run the model or open directly from GitHub in a colab environment.

+    3.3: Download the model saving notebook to save the model to your local system

+Step 4: Run all the cells of the desired notebooks.

+To execute in google colab, copy the google drive dataset and export it to your own drive.

 # Contributors

 <p align="justify"> Tanu Nanda Prabhu : I'm doing my Master's in Computer Science, at University of Regina, Canada.
 Although I'm good at programming, definitely not a code monkey.
 I like to document each and every line of code and help others understand it.
 It is very important to document the code.</p>